clementw168/clementw168/README.md

 ![CentraleSupélec banner](/assets/banners/CS-saclay.png)

 As a student, I was still not sure what I wanted to do in my life.
-After a Bachelor in maths, physics and algorithmics and I got into one of the best university of France.
+After a Bachelor's in maths, physics, and algorithmics I got into one of the best universities in France.
 That's when I started to try out different things...

 <details>
 <summary><h5> Game Jam: 3D Horror Game </h5></summary>